Aaron Teitelbaum

-Aaron Teitelbaum (born 20 October 1947) is one of the two Grand Rebbes of Satmar, and the chief rabbi of the Satmar community in Kiryas Joel, New York.
+Aaron Teitelbaum (born 20 October 1947) is an American rabbi who is one of the two Grand Rebbes of Satmar, and the chief rabbi of the Satmar community in Kiryas Joel, New York.

 Background

 Aaron Teitelbaum is the oldest son of the late Grand Rabbi of Satmar Moshe Teitelbaum, who was the nephew of the late Satmar Rebbe, Grand Rabbi Joel Teitelbaum.
 Aaron Teitelbaum married Sasha, the daughter of Grand Rabbi Moshe Yehoshua Hager, the previous Vizhnitzer Rebbe of Bnei Brak, Israel.

 In 1985, Aaron Teitelbaum was appointed as the chief rabbi and rosh yeshiva of the Satmar congregation in Kiryas Joel, which gave him authority over all the community's affairs.
 Some of the residents of Kiryas Joel at that time resented the appointment of Aaron, having issues with his personality and controlling nature.

 Satmar succession feud

-In May 1999, Moshe Teitelbaum appointed his second son, Zalman Teitelbaum, as the local leader of the Williamsburg congregation.
+In May 1999, Moshe Teitelbaum appointed his third son, Zalman Teitelbaum, as the local leader of the Williamsburg congregation.
 This was seen by some as a signal from Moshe that Zalman was to become Chief Rabbi after his death.

 Prior to May 1999, it was assumed that after the death of Moshe Teitelbaum, Satmar would be led by Aaron Teitelbaum, the eldest son.
 He was his father's representative in communal affairs, and assumed his father's responsibilities when his father traveled.

 Moshe's appointment of Zalman as the local leader caused factions to form around Aaron and Zalman.
 Aaron supporters claimed that Moshe was "swayed by his advisers" to appoint Zalman because the advisers were concerned they would lose influence under Aaron's regime.

 In April 2006, when Moshe died, each side declared their rabbi as the chief rabbi.
 At that time, Aaron supporters already controlled all assets in Kiryas Joel.
 Aaron supporters initiated legal proceedings to take control of the Williamsburg holdings from the Zalman supporters, including control of the sacred cemetery of the Brooklyn congregation.
 The court declined to render a decision, leaving the status quo.
 The non-decision was seen as a victory for the Zalman faction.
 Aaron's followers constructed, and began worshiping in, their own synagogue on Hooper Street, Brooklyn.